sap-tutorials/Tutorials/tutorials/cp-aibus-dox-booster-key/cp-aibus-dox-booster-key.md

 <!-- border -->![Service Key](booster-success-key.png)

->If you face any issue with the booster **Set up account for SAP Document AI**, you can alternatively follow the steps in [Create Service Instance for SAP Document AI](cp-aibus-dox-service-instance) to create a service key for SAP Document AI manually.
+>If you face any issue with the booster **Set up account for SAP Document AI**, you can alternatively follow the steps in [Use Trial to Create a Service Instance for SAP Document AI](cp-aibus-dox-service-instance) to create a service key for SAP Document AI manually.

 You are now all set to [Get OAuth Access Token for SAP Document AI Using Any Web Browser](cp-aibus-dox-web-oauth-token).
 Step 4 is optional.
 If you're not interested, you can set it to **Done** and go directly to the next tutorial.